-The Minorities in Cancer Research Council (MICR) will be accepting nominations of individuals who have an interest in serving on the MICR Council for the 2021-2024 term.
+The Minorities in Cancer Research Council (MICR) is accepting nominations of individuals who are interested in serving on the MICR Council for the 2024-2027 term.
 All AACR-MICR Active, Emeritus, and Honorary members in good standing who support the goals of the MICR and are interested in serving on the Council are eligible for consideration as nominees.
-Opening Summer 2020.

 The MICR has embarked on an exciting and ambitious program for the next year.
 The council is eager to add additional members to this leadership group who will support its efforts to increase the participation and visibility of minority scientists at all career levels, impact the planning of programs and services that foster the career development and professional advancement of minority scientists, and provide input into issues addressing the disparities in cancer incidence and mortality faced by minorities and the medically underserved.

 Here are a few quotes from MICR council members about their experience during their service: